 As you approach Penn Square, try to imagine what Lancaster was like 300 years ago.
 It’s easy to forget that the Red Rose city and its 60,000 people weren’t always the eighth largest in Pennsylvania.
 When the community was established as the county seat in 1729—making it one of largest and oldest inland cities in the country..

 1864 Map of the City of Lancaster, Pennsylvania$21.99 – $25.99

 Today, King Street is one way going east, but in honor of its history, traffic should really be headed in the other direction.

 By the mid-1700s, King Street was the gateway to the West, serving as the roadway to Wright’s Ferry, later renamed Columbia in a bid to become the nation’s capital, and to the lands across the Susquehanna.

 Instead of automobiles, Conestoga wagons once rumbled down this street carrying settlers and trade goods to the frontiers.
 More was sent to help General Edward Braddock in his ill-fated 1755 expedition in the French and Indian War after Benjamin Franklin asked the Pennsylvania Germans here for aid.

 If it’s a quiet day and you listen hard, you may be able to hear the echoes of the Conestoga waggoners’ bells.

 Sons of Liberty Adventure

-If you would like to learn more about downtown Lancaster and explore the epicenter for the spirit of independence in Lancaster County, then look no further than the Sons of Liberty Adventure.
+If you want to learn more about downtown Lancaster and explore the epicenter for the spirit of independence in Lancaster County, look no further than the Sons of Liberty Adventure.